The Help to Build equity loan scheme is designed to make it more affordable and realistic for more people to self build

 How long will Help to Build run?

-The government has confirmed that £150 million will be allocated across four years to support the Help to Build will be a four-year scheme.
+The government has confirmed that the Help to Build will be a four-year scheme.

 What does Help to Build mean for self builders?

 The Richard Bacon review, who himself was an ambassador of the Right to Build Task Force, says the scheme could be transformational for increasing access to the self build market.